Steve’s Top 10 Favorite Table Tricks

 Everyone is stuffed...it's time for some amazing table tricks!

-Before you start on that pile of dirty dishes, create an awesome experiment by balancing those dirty forks… and don’t feed the milk to the dog, create a symphony of color with it instead.
-Wake up Grandpa, put down the sponges and get ready for these amazing table tricks!
+The turkey’s gonna be out of this world, the potatoes will be cooked to perfection, and after the dessert, you’ll be ready to fall asleep.
+But before you do all that, create an awesome experiment by balancing those dirty forks – Also, don’t feed the milk to the dog, create a symphony of color with it instead.
+Wake up Grandpa, put down the dish towels, and get ready for these amazing table tricks!

 The classic “whip off” the tablecloth trick is a must for any aspiring science demonstrator who wants to be amazing!
 This experiment is guaranteed to either bring down the house or to get you into a lot of hot water.
 The idea is really quite simple – yank the tablecloth out from under a beautiful place setting without destroying the meal (or the place setting).
 It’s easy if you take a science lesson from Sir Isaac Newton.
 Get the materials for this experiment and a few of our other table tricks in the After Dinner Science kit.
 Check out the full experiment instructions here!